kundu/doc-rag/README.md

    - Verify database credentials in `.env`
    - Check if pgvector extension is installed

+2. **OCR Issues**
+   - Verify Tesseract OCR is installed
+   - Check image quality and format
+   - Adjust preprocessing parameters if needed

-2. **Embedding Service Issues**
+3. **Embedding Service Issues**
    - Verify the embedding service is running
    - Check the API URL in `.env`
    - Ensure the model name is correct

-3. **PDF Processing Issues**
+4. **Memory Issues**
+   - Adjust chunk sizes in the configuration
-   - Ensure PDF files are readable
+   - Process fewer files simultaneously
-   - Check file permissions
+   - Check available system resources
-   - Verify sufficient disk space

 ## Support

 For support, please [create an issue](https://github.com/kundu/doc-rag/issues/new) or contact [Sauvik Kundu](https://www.linkedin.com/in/sauvik-kundu).

+## License

+[Your chosen license]